VrushankPatel/Maxine/README.md

                    * **Service Tag Filtering**: Discovery requests can now filter services by tags using the `tags` query parameter.
 Services must have all specified tags in their metadata to be discoverable.
                    * **Service Metadata Updates**: Added `/api/maxine/serviceops/metadata/update` endpoint to update service instance metadata without re-registration, allowing dynamic changes to weights, health endpoints, and other properties.
                      * **Kubernetes Integration**: Added support for automatic service discovery from Kubernetes clusters.
 Enable with `KUBERNETES_ENABLED=true` to watch K8s services and endpoints, registering them in Maxine for seamless integration with containerized deployments.
                        * **Service Instance Limits**: Added `MAX_INSTANCES_PER_SERVICE` environment variable to limit the number of instances per service (default 1000), preventing overload and improving stability.
                        * **Service Health Score**: Implemented health score calculation for service nodes based on failure rate and average response time, enabling better load balancing decisions and service quality monitoring.
                        * **Web Dashboard**: Added a simple web dashboard at `/dashboard` for monitoring registered services, nodes, and health status.
                        * **Database Discovery**: Added `/api/maxine/serviceops/discover/database` endpoint to discover database services.
 Services registered with `metadata.type='database'` can be discovered with connection details including host, port, database name, credentials, and type.
                        * **Multi-Tenancy Support**: Added tenantId parameter to service registration and discovery, allowing services to be isolated by tenant for multi-tenant deployments.
                        * **Blue-Green Deployment Support**: Added deployment metadata field and deployment query parameter for discovery, enabling blue-green and canary deployment strategies by routing traffic to specific deployment versions.
+                       * **mDNS Service Discovery**: Added support for advertising services via multicast DNS (mDNS) for local network discovery.
+Enable with `MDNS_ENABLED=true` to allow clients on the same network to discover services without a central registry query.

 ## Setup for development